eurostat/gridviz/README.md

 This process is run on each cell individually, only once, after the data has been downloaded.

-Here is an example showing how to compute a new column showing the population change from 2011 to 2018:
+Here is an example showing how to compute a new column on population change, as the difference between two columns _2011_ and _2018_.
+This new column is then used directly to be represented:

 ```javascript